Democrats file $1.9 trillion budget resolution, could bypass Republicans on COVID-19 relief | Politics

 Democrats file $1.9 trillion budget resolution, could bypass Republicans on COVID-19 relief

-Top Democrats in the U.S. Senate and House of Representatives filed a joint $1.9 trillion budget measure on Monday, in a step toward bypassing Republicans on COVID-19 relief as President Joe Biden prepared to meet with Republican senators.
+Top Democrats in the U.S. Senate and House of Representatives filed a joint $1.9 trillion budget measure on Monday, in a step toward bypassing Republicans on COVID-19 relief before President Joe Biden met with Republican senators.
 Senate Majority Leader Chuck Schumer announced the plan to file a fiscal-year 2021 budget measure in the Senate and House, saying it would allow Congress to fast-track a coronavirus package for passage by both chambers.

 With Republicans pushing back on Biden's $1.9 trillion COVID-19 relief proposal, the budget measure would allow Democrats to bypass a 60-vote threshold in the closely divided Senate and enact coronavirus legislation with a simple majority through a procedure called reconciliation.
 It would mark the first time congressional Democrats used the maneuver to flex their legislative muscle since winning razor-thin control of the Senate.

 The 100-seat Senate is divided 50-50, with Vice President Kamala Harris holding the tie-breaking vote to give Democrats the majority.
-Schumer spoke ahead of a 5 p.m.
-(2200 GMT) White House meeting between Biden and 10 Republican senators, who have proposed a scaled-down $618 billion relief package.
+Schumer spoke ahead of the Oval Office meeting between Biden and 10 Republican senators, who have proposed a scaled-down $618 billion relief package.

 "Democrats welcome the ideas and input of our Senate Republican colleagues.
 The only thing we cannot accept is a package that is too small or too narrow to pull our country out of this emergency," Schumer said.
 Swift congressional action to address the pandemic is a top Biden goal and the president has voiced an interest in working with congressional Republicans.
 But the White House showed no sign of accepting the Republican proposal.